 WHAT TO EXPECT

 The main entrance to the church is across from the Park Blocks on the corner of SW Park and Madison in downtown Portland.
 (See below for parking information.)
 When you arrive, you will be greeted by our enthusiastic greeters.
-The sanctuary is located upstairs, so take the staircase through the left set of doors, or use the elevator on the right side.
+The sanctuary is located upstairs, so take the staircase through either set of doors, or use the elevator on the right side.

 Park for free until 1 p.m. on Sundays on the streets surrounding our building or utilize the parking structure on the corner of SW Broadway and Main.
 When you arrive at the structure, print a parking slip and bring it with you to worship.
 Stamp your slip with the "Sunday Worship" stamp located on top of the cupboard in the back of the sanctuary or ask an usher to give you a hand.

 While our historic building contains many levels, our sanctuary, fellowship hall, and basement classrooms are all accessible by elevators and lifts.
 There is an elevator to the sanctuary, and a lift down into the fellowship hall.
 Accessible restrooms are located off the east side of the fellowship hall.
 An elevator to the lower level classrooms is located in the east hallway.
 Learn more about accessibility in our church.